NFL Betting Calculator

 NFL Point Spreads

 NFL point spreads are easily the most popular bet when it comes to wagering on the NFL.
-They’re designed to create an active betting market between two teams that are not of equal strength.
+These bets are designed to create an active betting market between two teams that are not of equal strength.

-We explore NFL point spreads and offer lots of wagering strategies on the league’s most popular wager.
+We explore NFL point spreads and offer many wagering strategies on the league’s most popular wager.

 NFL Moneylines